Tereneh Mosley

 Tereneh (Mosley) Idia is a Pittsburgh-raised and internationally based fashion designer and the founder of Idia'Dega.
-Her work has been featured in Martha Stewart Weddings, Afropunk, Super.selected, El Pais online, Oreeko, Chaos Fashion Magazine, and the Pittsburgh Post-Gazette.
+Her work has been featured in Martha Stewart Weddings, Afropunk, Super.selected, El País online, Oreeko, Chaos Fashion Magazine, and the Pittsburgh Post-Gazette.

 Early life

 Tereneh Idia grew up in the North Side neighborhood of Pittsburgh.
 She is the daughter of the American artist and sculptor Thaddeus Mosley.

 Education

 Mosley received a BS in business from Drexel University LeBow College of Business, and, as a Rotary International Ambassadorial Scholar, an MSc in Fashion Design and Marketing from Kenyatta University in Kenya.

 She has taught at the Art Institute of Pittsburgh, Parsons - The New School for Design in New York City, and was a visiting scholar at Yale - National University of Singapore and Indonesia.
 She recently created an eco-design collection with OMWA, the Olorgesailie Maasai Women Artisans of Kenya, which premiered during Paris Fashion Week, and has been featured in Pittsburgh and New York Fashion Week.
 Her collaboration with OMWA became a catalyst for Idia'Dega, Mosley's global eco-design fashion project.